 "Neymar is very good, but also very intelligent and very modest.
 That's why he's adapting easier," he said.

-Barcelona emerged unbeaten in all competitions in October and secured a 2-1 win in the first Clasico of the season, but Martino admits his side has not been at its strongest during the impressive run - although he defended his persistent rotation policy.
+Barcelona emerged unbeaten in all competitions in October and secured a 2-1 win in the first Clasico of the season, but Martino admits his side have not been at their strongest during their impressive run - although he defended his persistent rotation policy.

 "If you rotate, you always take a risk.
 When we lose, there will be criticism," said the Argentine.
 "But I continue to think it's the best thing to do.

 "We don't like it that we don't control some games, but when it happens, we always come out of it as the best."